 All children may choose to use the School Meals Service provided by Norfolk County Services.
-Hot meals are served from the kitchen in the school hall and are provided by Ashleigh Infant School in Wymondham.
+Hot meals are served from the kitchen in the school hall and are provided by Hethersett Junior School.
 All pupils in Reception, Year 1 and Year 2 are entitled to a free school meal each day - Universal Infant Free School Meals.

-Pupils in Key Stage 2 are charged - A main course and dessert costs $\pounds 2.10$ /day or $\pounds 10.50$ /week.
+Pupils in Key Stage 2 are charged - A main course and dessert costs £2.30/day or £11.50/week.
 This needs to be ordered and paid for on a Monday, with the days that your child wishes to have a school meal for that week.
 Menus are distributed each term.
 Vegetarian or specialist diets can be accommodated.

 Alternatively, children can bring their own packed lunch or go home - currently all pupils remain at school for lunch.
 Packed lunches should be brought in a named lunchbox.
 For safety's sake, we ask that no glassware, breakable flasks, tins or hot drinks be included in packed lunches.
 Sweets are not allowed.
 All hot meals are eaten in the dining room together with packed lunches.
 On sunny days, packed lunches may be eaten on the picnic tables outside under the supervision of the Midday Supervising Assistants.